armory3d/armory_docs/getting_started/tutorial4.md

-# Scene 4 - Materials
+# Tutorial 4 - Materials

 This page describes how to work with Armory **material system** using the **Cycles nodes**.